 - 1. The 4-H member must be enrolled in the 4-H Astronomy project to exhibit in this division. - 2.
 Each exhibitor may enter one exhibit per class. - 3.
 Telescopes entered in this division may be built from a kit or by original design.
-Pre-finished telescopes which require no construction are not acceptable exhibits. - 4.
+Pre-finished telescopes which require no construction are not acceptable exhibits.
+4. All exhibits may be placed in a sturdy see-through enclosure with a top, bottom, and 4 sides.
+A clear tub turned upside down with the exhibit placed on the lid would be an ac- - 4.
 Telescopes are limited to no more than three feet in length.
 They must be placed on a stationary stand that doesn't allow the telescope to roll and/or fall over.
+The stand can-

-The stand cannot extend past two feet in length or width. - Each telescope exhibit must include a "4-H Astronomy Exhibit Information Form," available at www.STEM4KS.com.
+- not extend past two feet in length or width. - Each telescope exhibit must include a "4-H Astronomy Exhibit Information Form," available at www.STEM4KS.com.
 Use the most recent dated form, older forms are not acceptable. - 6.
 With the exhibit, include construction plans (or a photocopy) of the telescope. - 7.
 At least two photographs showing telescope construction and operation are required.
 Photographs should be mounted on one side of an 8.5"x11" page.
 A brief caption should accompany each photograph.
-Place photos in the

-- $10^{\prime\prime}$ x $13^{\prime\prime}$ manila envelope.
+Place photos in the 10" x 13" manila envelope.
 Up to 10 pages of pictures can be included. - 8.
 The telescope must be properly assembled and painted with a smooth and uniform finish.
-Decals, if used, should be attached smooth and tight. - 9.
-Telescopes designed by the exhibitor must be original, not a modification of an existing kit. - 10.
+Decals, if used, should be attached smooth and tight. - Telescopes designed by the exhibitor must be original, not a modification of an existing kit. - 10.
 If a safety violation is noted by the judges, superintendent, or other staff the exhibit may be disqualified or lowered in ribbon ranking. - 1301.
 Telescope made from kit. - 1302.
 Telescope made from original design. - 1303.
 Other Astronomy Exhibit (Not State Fair Eligible) - 1304.
 Astronomy Educational Display, Notebook or Poster